Signedue/signedue.github.io/income.md

 Similarly, among women, Gentofte, Vejen, Rudersdal, Lyngby-Taarbæk, and Hørsholm lead in disposable income.
 Gentofte again tops the list with a sharp rise to over 500,000 DKK in 2023, and Vejen also sees a notable spike that year.
 On the lower end, regions such as Langeland, Lolland, Ærø, Læsø, and Morsø exhibit significantly lower incomes, generally below 220,000 DKK until 2022, with only slight upward trends.
 These income disparities can potentially be linked to regional differences in education levels, employment opportunities, and crime rates.
 Higher-income municipalities may have better educational institutions and lower crime, contributing to overall economic prosperity.
 In contrast, lower-income regions may face systemic challenges that inhibit income growth.
-Further correlation analysis with education attainment and crime statistics will help clarify these patterns.

-These disparities likely reflect differences in education, job opportunities, and crime rates.
+Further correlation analysis with education attainment and crime statistics will help clarify these patterns.These disparities likely reflect differences in education, job opportunities, and crime rates.

----

-## Income Charts Summary

 ## Top 5 Regions by Disposable Income (Men & Women)